elusivecodes/FyreCookie/README.md

 **Is Http Only**

-Determine if the cookie is HTTP only.
+Determine whether the cookie is HTTP only.

 ```php
 $httpOnly = $cookie->isHttpOnly();